-The Polder oasis Nekkeveld estate is an area located in the urban heart of Holland, the Netherlands, near Amsterdam.
+The Polder oasis Nekkeveld estate is an area located in the urban heart of Holland, the Netherlands, near Amsterdam, and is part of the hamlet Nekkeveld.
 This green oasis is situated in the delta of the Dutch Randstad, at the foot of the former Zuiderzee dyke and near the drowned Castle Hulkestein, now lake Nijkerkernauw.
 The natural status of the area is protected for its flora and fauna (water and meadow birds) by regional and European law: Natura 2000.
 The notability of Nekkeveld estate in this respect is acknowledged by the independent governmental waterboard Waterschap Vallei en Veluwe, stating this "(...) improves ecosystems for water animals and meadow birds".
 Also, the governmental institution Staatsbosbeheer (Dutch Forestry Commission) specifically notified the project for its breeding results with the godwit, Holland's national bird.

 God created the world, and the Dutch created: Holland (English saying).